Vegan Vanilla Cupcakes

 Using a combination of plain flour and baking powder seems to work well.
 The cupcakes will rise nicely and give a delicious, crumby texture.

-Step 4
+Step 4:

-Now add the milk mixture into the dry mixture along with 6 tablespoons of sunflower oil (or melted vegan butter) and 3 teaspoons of vanilla extract.
+Now add the milk mixture into the dry mixture along with 6 tablespoons of sunflower oil (or melted vegan margarine) and 3 teaspoons of vanilla extract.
 Mix well until you have a smooth cake batter.

 Your cake batter should be “dropping consistency”.
 This means that when you put some on a spoon and tip the spoon upside down, the batter should “drop” off.
 It shouldn’t be too runny nor too thick- just somewhere in between.